Hop Aboard for Authentic Greek Food – The Big Greek Bus

 Fresh Food and child friendly

 Hannah: “The Goods Yard is a great space.
-There are tables out and people can sit and eat all different types of street food that the traders are serving.
-There’s a great line-up of sporting events and entertainment on the Big Screen for summer 2021.
-I think people are really looking forward to getting out.
-It’s safe because we do table service.
-We’ll bring the food to you.
-You can enjoy the atmosphere, be outside and have someone else cook the food!
+There are tables outside and people can sit and eat all different types of street food that the traders are serving.
+Because the Little Greek Bus is more portable, we can also move it around the Harbour site and serve from different places.
+What most people enjoy is the atmosphere, being outside and having someone else cook the food!

-“It makes sense for me to be there for the first year of trading in the Little Greek Bus.
-I’ll be close to family if I need anything.
-But, I’ll also be able to be on my own and run things my way.
+“In our new venue next to the entrance to the Harbour Arm itself, it makes sense for me to be here when things are quiet on the Arm.
+But, when it’s busy I’ll be close to family if I need anything.
+I am looking forward to being on my own and running things my way.
 Then, the food fairs, weddings and festivals will beckon and I’ll be out on the road!”

 Photo credit: Little Greek Bus – Andy Aitchison